When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 - money-back guarantee

-And then of course, available in 10 varieties of bars and shakes.
-And then naming the flavours of the bars is a reason to believe in food.
+And then, of course, we can talk about how Love Good Fats is available in 10 varieties of bars and shakes.
+And then naming the flavours of the bars is an RTB for food brands.

-So you have a lot of rich content to work with when you have all of that.
+So we have a lot of rich content to work with.

-Because you can have content that profiles peanut butter chocolatey flavour and some powerful visuals on appetite appeal on the peanut butter and the chocolatey and the ingredients and the actual bar looking ridiculously delicious.
+Because you can have content that profiles a flavour and some powerful visuals on appetite appeal on the peanut butter and the chocolate and the ingredients and the actual bar looking ridiculously delicious.

 And then you can have your icons and your logos and then you can have your founder’s story.